LASH LINGO TO LEARN BEFORE YOUR NEXT LASH APPOINTMENT

 LASH EXTENSIONS

-Because of this, some women are skeptical to spend the time and money it takes to maintain lash extensions.
-But even so, the results rarely disappoint.
+Because of this, some women are skeptical about spending the time and money it takes to maintain lash extensions.
+But even so, the results rarely disappoint, with many clients loving the lash extension effect that enhances their natural beauty.

 SEMI-PERMANENT LASH GLUE